Hmong Americans: Michigan

 As of 1999, fewer than 4,000 Hmong people lived in Detroit.
+As of 2002 the concentrations of Hmong and Laotian people in the Wayne–Macomb–Oakland tri-county area were in northeast Detroit, southern Warren, and central Pontiac.
+That year, Kurt Metzger and Jason Booza, authors of Asians in the United States, Michigan and Metropolitan Detroit, wrote "The 3,943 Hmong living in tri-county area is one of the most concentrated of the Asian groups."

-As of 2005, Michigan had 5,400 Hmong people; reflecting an increase from 2,300 in the 1990s.
+As of 2005, Michigan had 5,400 Hmong people; reflecting an increase from 2,300 in the early 1990s.
 As of 2005, most Hmong in Michigan lived in Metro Detroit in the cities of Detroit, Pontiac, and Warren.
-As of 2002 the concentrations of Hmong and Laotian people in the Wayne–Macomb–Oakland tri-county area were in northeast Detroit, southern Warren, and central Pontiac.
-That year, Kurt Metzger and Jason Booza, authors of "Asians in the United States, Michigan and Metropolitan Detroit," wrote that "The 3,943 Hmong living in tri-county area is one of the most concentrated of the Asian groups."
 As of 2007, almost 8,000 Hmong lived in Michigan, most in northeastern Detroit.
 As of 2007, Hmong were increasingly moving to Pontiac and Warren.

-The Greater Lansing Area is home to the second largest Hmong American population in Michigan.
+The Greater Lansing Area is home to the second-largest Hmong American population in Michigan.
 After 1970, Hmong Americans began to settle in Lansing, Michigan's capital city.
-Hmong Americans in the Greater Lansing Area, often, have strong ties to churches.
-Churches like St. Michael's, Our Savior Lutheran Church, and All Saints Episcopal Church sponsored Hmong Americans coming to Lansing, providing them resources to make the transition to America a smoother experience.
+Hmong Americans in the Greater Lansing Area, often have strong ties to such churches as St. Michael's, Our Savior Lutheran Church, and All Saints Episcopal Church, which sponsored those Hmong who came to Lansing, and provided them with resources to make the transition to America a smoother experience.
 Lansing hosts a statewide Hmong New Year Festival.

 Minnesota

-As of 1999, Minnesota has the second largest US Hmong population by state.
+As of 1999, Minnesota has the second-largest US Hmong population by state.
 As of 2001, the largest Hmong population in the United States by the city is located in St. Paul.
-In 2020, the Hmong-American population in Minnesota was about 90,000 and the largest Asian group in the state.
+In 2020, the Hmong-American population in Minnesota was about 90,000, and it was the largest ethnic Asian group in the state.

 Pom Siab Hmoob (Gazing into the Heart of the Hmong) Theatre, which is reportedly the world's first Hmong theater group, was formed in 1990.
 It is based in the Twin Cities.
 It is now known as the Center for Hmong Arts and Talent (CHAT).

-The film Gran Torino by Clint Eastwood, though set and filmed in Detroit, Michigan, stars five Minnesotan Hmong (Hmongesotan) Americans, and the original story was based on a neighborhood in Saint Paul.
+The film Gran Torino directed by Clint Eastwood, was set and filmed in Detroit, Michigan.
+It stars five Minnesotan Hmong (Hmongesotan) Americans.
+The original story was based on a neighborhood in Saint Paul.
 It was the first mainstream US film to feature Hmong Americans.

 North Carolina

-In 2010, North Carolina had a population of 10,864 Hmong and has one of the highest rates of employment compared to other states in the US.
-50% of the Hmong population work in the manufacturing industry.
+In 2010, North Carolina had a population of 10,864 Hmong.
+Their community has one of the highest rates of employment compared to Hmong in other states in the US.
+50% of the employed Hmong adults work in the manufacturing industry.
 The two centers of population are in the Hickory and Greensboro areas respectively.